 For more than 80 years, Annual Giving has united the Princeton community around a legacy of opportunity so that every generation of Tigers can benefit from an extraordinary educational experience.
 In 1940, as the University and the country were recovering from the Great Depression, Annual Giving was established to help Princeton strengthen its commitment to excellence.
 “I believe that all of us here at Princeton and all of you alumni throughout the world share a common determination to have Princeton go forward, to have Princeton grow constantly greater,” said Princeton’s then-president, Harold W. Dodds *14.

 This past year has presented a different set of challenges, and yet despite a pandemic that kept us apart, the spirit of Princeton continues to thrive.
-Thousands of alumni, parents and friends have both contributed to this year’s campaign and have shared why they participate in Annual Giving, as part of the “I Give Because” campaign.
+Thousands of alumni, parents and friends have both contributed to this year’s campaign, which concludes on June 30, and have shared why they participate in Annual Giving, as part of the “I Give Because” campaign.

 Here are a few of the reasons alumni gave to Annual Giving, preserving the transformative opportunities of the Princeton experience and building the future by opening the gates for the next generation of leaders.